 Over the course of five years, EEG will commission rigorous research exploring how investments in large-scale energy systems—including energy supply, regulation, efficiency, and clean energy technology—contribute to poverty reduction and economic growth in low-income countries.
 Through an agenda-setting exercise in the first year, followed by a series of rigorous impact evaluations, the program will generate a body of evidence specifically geared to meet the needs of decision makers and enable the development of large-scale energy systems that support sustainable, inclusive growth in low income countries in South Asia and Sub-Saharan Africa.

 EEG is led by Oxford Policy Management in partnership with the Center for Effective Global Action and the Energy Institute @ Haas at the University of California, Berkeley.
 The programme is funded by the UK Government, through UK Aid.
-The applied research programme is led by CEGA affiliates Catherine Wolfram (Research Director) and Paul Gertler (Deputy Research Director) in collaboration with a network of world-class academics from institutions in South Asia, Sub-Saharan Africa, North America and Europe.
+The applied research programme is led by Marcela Tarazona (EEG Program Director, OPM), Ryan Hogarth (OPM) and CEGA affiliates Catherine Wolfram (EEG Research Director) and Paul Gertler (EEG Deputy Research Director).
+The EEG Program Directorate works in close collaboration with a network of world-class academics from institutions in South Asia, Sub-Saharan Africa, North America, and Europe.

 In addition to our work in energy, CEGA faculty contribute to a growing body of evidence on the effectiveness of measures designed to curb indoor and outdoor air pollution (including clean cookstoves and driving restrictions) and increase the resilience of smallholder farmers in the face of changing climatic conditions (including new stress-resistant crop varieties and weather-indexed crop insurance).
 Researchers are increasingly taking advantage of innovative measurement tools such as satellite data, “smart” meters, and mobile data collection platforms to reliably capture trends and outcomes in the environment.